Sticky central limit theorems on open books: Introduction

-Sticky means on open books seem to stem from topological phenomena, rather than geometric ones.
-Therefore, although the topological space~$\OO$ can be endowed with many metrics, we consider only the simplest, in which each half-space has the Euclidean metric and the boundaries are glued isometrically.
-More general metrics on open books and more general singularities on stratified spaces form part of the wider program of probability on stratified spaces, initiated here, whose overarching goals are to \begin{enumerate} \item understand how asymptotics of sampling relates to topology and geometry of singularities, and \item develop quantitative computational statistical methods for handling data sampled from stratified spaces. \end{enumerate}

-Apropos the second goal, this paper is output from a Working Group, on sampling from stratified spaces, that ran under the Statistical and Applied Mathematical Sciences Institute (\textsc{SAMSI}) 2010--2011 program on Analysis of Object Data.
-The group, in which most of the authors were members, considered practical applied questions from evolutionary biology, medical imaging, and shape analysis.
-Key examples of stratified spaces considered by the group therefore included \begin{itemize} \item shape spaces, representing equivalence classes of point configurations under operations such as rotation, translation, scaling, projective transformations, or other non-linear transformations (for example, see \cite{DM98,PM03,PLS10} for direct similarities, affine transformations, and projective transformations, respectively); \item spaces of covariance matrices, arising as data points in diffusion tensor imaging (see \cite{ArFiPeAy06, BassPier96, Schwartzman08, ScwMascTay08}, for example); and \item tree spaces, representing metric phylogenetic trees on fixed sets of taxa (see \cite{BHV01, OwenProvan11, avgTree}, for example). \end{itemize} For instance, the space $\mathcal{T}_3$ from the Example parame\-trizes all rooted (metric) phylogenetic trees with three taxa and fixed pendant edge lengths.
-More generally, open books of arbitrary dimension and precisely three leaves reflect the local structure of phylogenetic tree space nearby any point on a stratum of codimension~$1$; such a point represents a tree possessing a node with non-binary branching.
-Our observations of ``unresolved'' (that is, non-binary) trees as barycenters of biologially meaningful samples (see \cite[Examples~5.10 and~5.11]{avgTree} for descriptions of cases involving yeast phylogenies and brain arteries) constituted crucial motivation for the present study.
+The metrics on open books that appear as local pieces of arbitrary stratified spaces are arbitrary.
+However, sticky means on open books seem to stem from topological phenomena, rather than geometric ones, so we consider only the simplest metric on $\OO$: each half-space has the Euclidean metric and the boundaries are glued isometrically.
+Although this restriction is substantial, these ``Euclidean'' open books occur in applications.
+For instance, the space $\mathcal{T}_3$ from the first example above parametrizes all rooted (metric) phylogenetic trees with three taxa and fixed pendant edge lengths.
+More generally, open books of arbitrary dimension and precisely three leaves reflect the local structure of phylogenetic tree space near any point on a stratum of codimension $1$; such a point represents a tree possessing a node with nonbinary branching.
+Observations of ``unresolved'' (i.e., nonbinary) trees as barycenters of biologically meaningful samples (see \cite{avgTree}, Examples 5.5 and 5.6, for descriptions of cases involving yeast phylogenies and brain arteries) constituted crucial motivation for the present study.